-- Unclear symptoms that are not controllable, become more severe, or change once treatment has begun
+- Unclear symptoms that aren’t controllable, become more severe or change once treatment has begun.

-- Forecasting negative medical outcomes despite no evidence of this
+- Forecasting negative medical outcomes despite no evidence.

-- Sabotaging discharge plans or suddenly becoming more ill as one is about to be discharged from the hospital setting
+- The patient sabotaging discharge plans or suddenly becoming more ill as they’re about to be discharged from the hospital setting.

 How common is factitious disorder?

-There are no reliable statistics regarding the number of people in the United States who suffer from factitious disorder.
-Obtaining accurate statistics is difficult because patients do not typically acknowledge their disorder.
-In addition, people with factitious disorders tend to seek treatment at many different healthcare facilities, resulting in statistics that are misleading.
-It is estimated that about 1% of those admitted to hospitals are believed to have factitious disorder, but this is likely under-reported.
+No reliable statistics are available regarding the number of people in the United States who suffer from factitious disorder.
+Getting accurate statistics is difficult because patients don’t typically acknowledge their disorder.
+People with factitious disorders also tend to seek treatment at many different healthcare facilities, resulting in statistics that are misleading.
+It’s estimated that about 1% of those admitted to hospitals are believed to have factitious disorder, but this is likely under-reported.

 What causes factitious disorder?

-The exact cause of factitious disorder is not known, but researchers believe both biological and psychological factors play a role in the development of this disorder.
+The exact cause of factitious disorder is not known, but researchers believe both biological and psychological factors play a role.
 Some theories suggest that a history of abuse or neglect as a child, or a history of frequent illnesses in themselves or family members that required hospitalization, may be factors in the development of the disorder.

 What are the symptoms of factitious disorder?

 - Alter diagnostic tests (such as contaminating a urine sample or tampering with a wound to prevent healing).

 - Be willing to undergo painful or risky tests and operations in order to obtain the sympathy and special attention given to people who are truly medically ill.

 Most people with this condition do not believe they have factitious disorder.
 They may not be entirely aware of why they are inducing their own illness.
 Many people with factitious disorder may also suffer from other mental disorders, particularly personality or identity disorders.